The members of the Board are nominated and elected by our Members and Associates.

 Anne-France is Chief Executive of deMens.nu (the Flemish Belgian Humanist Organization) and vice-president of Humanists International.
 She studied Law at the Free University of Brussels (the Humanist University of Belgium) and started her career as a teacher in non-confessional humanist education.
 In 1989 she became a Legal Advisor for deMens.nu and in 1998 she was appointed as Vice-Chief Executive.
 In June 2016 she was promoted to Chief Executive of deMens.nu.
 Her goal is to reinforce humanism and its importance on a regional, national and international level.

 Boris van der Ham is the president of the Dutch Humanists.
-He is a former Member of of the Dutch Parliament, as well as a writer and actor.
+He is a former Member of the Dutch Parliament, as well as a writer and actor.
 He was elected to the Dutch House of Representatives for the social liberal Democrats party in May 2002.
 He wrote the law that made and to the ban on blasphemy in the Netherlands.
 In November 2012 he was elected the chairman of the Dutch Humanist Association, Humanistisch Verbond, where his focus has been on freedom of speech, education, and fostering international solidarity with atheists and humanists, in particular through the project Among Non-believers.
-He has blogged and vlogged on humanism, and featured in documentaries on the subject of humanists facing persecution, in particular in the Islamic world.
+He vlogs on humanism on freethinking on www.freethoughtvlog.com and made two documentaries on the subject of humanists facing persecution, in particular in the Islamic world.
 In 2018 he published the book Nieuwe Vrijdenkers (New Freethinkers) on ex-Muslims.
 In 2020 his new book will be published: ‘On humanism’.
 In his Miami speech he will answer the question: ‘what keeps free people together’.
 He is also the Treasurer of Humanists International.